 The workshops addressed these questions, with the correspondents engaging in fruitful discussions, sharing of experience and of advice, exchanging best practices and flagging their main challenges.
 The workshops especially put in practice the methods of co-development and of the reverse scenario, and made the participants work in small groups, giving them enough time and space to share their experience, practices from their region, provide advice and support as well.
 This peer-learning and capacity-building workshops led to an increased understanding of the specific situations, frameworks and challenges that one region may experience, while other regions have a different system.
 When it comes to external communications and promotion, it also allowed the correspondents to brainstorm on how to increase the programme’s outreach towards young people, companies and potential partners (or “allies”) in their regions.
 In the end, the correspondents could bring home practices and methods from other regions, to replicate or adapt in their own, as well as new ideas and contacts for the programme’s outreach.

-Among the next steps, the correspondents will work together on an updated traineeship quality charter, to increase the understanding of what a quality traineeship entail for a region, for the young people, and for the companies.
+Among the next steps, the correspondents will work together on an updated traineeship quality charter, to increase the understanding of what a quality traineeship entails for a region, for the young people, and for the companies.

 Learning about a region, its strengths, its culture: a core element of the Eurodyssey Forum